D3REKZHANG/poker-evaluator-api/README.md

 Blazing fast poker hand evaluator API written in Go and C++.

-My take on a hashtable-based poker hand evaluation algorithm.
+My take on a lookup table poker hand evaluation algorithm.

 Can process 100,000 evaluations for 5-card poker hands in **0.019s**